01-edu/public/subjects/atm_management_system/README.md

    6.2.
 Saving the information in the corresponding file

+### Bonus

+As bonus you can add a verification to the field **Transfer owner**.
+Every time a user transfers ownership of an account the other user who received the account can be alerted that it received and account from someone instantly.
+Example if you have two terminals opened logged in two different users, and one send the account to the other user, the user who received the account should be instantly notified One of the ways of doing this is by using pipes and child processes (communication between process)

+You can also do more bonus features or update the terminal interface:

+- Better terminal interface
+- Encryption of passwords
+- Adding own Makefile

 ### Example

 You can find an example of the final application [here](https://www.youtube.com/watch?v=1LjwbIFt5Qo).
 Do not forget that you are free to implement whatever kind of interface you desire.
 It just needs to obey the instructions given above so it can pass the audit.

-### Bonus

-You can create bonus features or update the terminal interface:

-- Better terminal interface
-- Encryption of passwords
-- Adding own Makefile
-- Adding more features

 This project will help you learn about: